Fedora Setup

 -

-Download the latest Fedora Workstation ISO file from the official Fedora website and write it to a USB stick.
+Download the latest Fedora Workstation (or KDE Plasma Edition) ISO file from the official Fedora website and write it to a USB stick.

 Note: There are also respins available at Fedora Live Respin website.
 These are "refreshed" ISOs where the packages have been updated to the currently available package versions.
-This decreases the amount of updated you have to download after the installation.
-These ISOs will be available little bit after the offical stable releases launch.
+This decreases the amount of updates you have to download after the installation.
+These ISOs will be available a little bit after the official stable releases launch.

-If you want something else than Gnome as your Desktop Environment, you can check out Fedora Spins.
+If you want something else than GNOME or KDE as your Desktop Environment, you can check out Fedora Spins.

 -